dc4eu/educational-pilot/sectorial-eaa-catalogue/schemes-data-models/EDC-W3C-Credential-Process-Guide.md

 ## 7️⃣ Adding a Digital Signature

-To finalise the credential for EBSI, a proof is added:
+To finalise the credential for dPKI (EBSI), a proof is added:

 ```json
 "proof": {